 There’s no strict rule to time portfolio rebalancing under constant-weighting or strategic allocation.
 But, a general thumb rule is that you should rebalance the portfolio to its original mix if any asset group shifts over 5% from its initial value.

 In the long-run, a strategic allocation approach might appear rigid.
 Hence, you may find it essential to engage in tactical, short-term deviations from the combination.
 This will help you capitalize on exceptional or unusual investment opportunities.
 Such flexibility brings a market timing element to the portfolio.
 Hence, you can participate in economic situations more favorable toward one asset group than for others.

 Tactical asset allocation is a moderately active strategy.
 This is because the entire strategic asset composition is returned to after attaining desired profits.
 But, this approach demands discipline because you should first identify when short-term opportunities have completed their course.
 And then you must be able to rebalance the portfolio to the position of a long-term asset.

 Dynamic Asset Allocation

 This is also an active asset apportionment method.
 With this strategy, you may continuously adjust the asset mix as markets fall and rise.
 Through this approach, you sell assets which are declining and buy those which are increasing.
-Hence, this strategy is opposite of constant-weighting strategy.
-E.g., if the stock market is weak, you sell expecting further decreases.
+Hence, this strategy is the opposite of constant-weighting strategy.
+For example, if the stock market is weak, you sell, expecting further decreases.
 In contrast, if the market shows strength, you buy stocks expecting continual market gains.